Skip to main content

 • A bolt safety indicator that lights up red when ready to fire.

-• Has a crisp trigger break and a short, carbine barrel length of 17.4 inches.
+• Crisp trigger break and a short, carbine barrel length of 17.4 inches.

 2. Rossi R92 Tripple Black .44 Magnum